redbrick/open-governance/documents/Common-Room-Rules.md

 2.2 Documentation of violations

-The Common Room Committee will keep a record of all violations of rules, this record will include the details of the member in violation, and minutes from any meeting had regarding the situation.
+The Common Room Committee will keep a record of all violations of rules, this record will include the details of the member in violation, a record of the violation, and minutes from any meeting had regarding the situation.

+The member in violation will be provided with a document that outlines the violation and the date each warning was given.

-This record will only be shared outside of the Common Room Committee if it is to be shared with the office of student life.
+This record will only be shared outside of the Common Room Committee and the member in violation if it is to be shared with the office of student life.

 ## 3. Rules